How to treat, prevent, or even get rid of broken capillaries. Explore effective strategies to reduce their appearance and keep them at bay.

 In this post, I’ll tell you:

-1. What exactly broken blood vessels are and what causes them
+- What exactly broken capillaries are and what causes them

-Broken blood vessels of the face—also referred to as “broken capillaries,” “dilated capillaries,” or “spider veins”—affect mostly the nose and cheeks and are a symptom of rigid capillaries that have become blocked.
+Broken capillaries of the face—also referred to as “broken blood vessels,” “dilated capillaries,” or “spider veins”—affect mostly the nose and cheeks, making you appear ruddy.
+They’re a symptom of rigid vessels that have become blocked.
 The correct term, however, is telangiectasia.

 The condition is hereditary for many people, but even if it does run in the family, it needn’t be inevitable.

-Ironically, broken blood vessels are often triggered by the very things with which we intend to improve or maintain our appearance, like dieting, facial scrubs, and saunas.
+Ironically, broken capillaries are often triggered by the very things with which we intend to improve or maintain our appearance, like dieting, facial scrubs, and saunas.

 Tobacco consumption, alcohol, sun damage, sneezing, coughing, and vomiting may also be to blame.